odytrice/kubernetes/kubeflow/Readme.md

 Istio is a service mesh that provides core functionality for Kubeflow, including traffic management, security, and observability.
 It is installed as a prerequisite for the other components.

+For detailed installation instructions, troubleshooting, and configuration options, see the [Istio Installation Guide](istio/Readme.md).

 ### Kubeflow Dashboard

 The Central Dashboard for Kubeflow.